install4j HelpDownload

 User input

-If a form component can accept user input, you need some way to access the user selection afterwards. install4j saves user input for such form components to the installer variable whose name is specified in the "Variable name" property.
-That variable can then be used later on, for example in condition expressions for screens and actions.
+If a form component can accept user input, you need some way to access the user selection afterward. install4j saves user input for such form components to the installer variable whose name is specified in the "Variable name" property.
+That variable can then be used later on, for example, in condition expressions for screens and actions.

 If you have a checkbox that saves its user input to a variable called "userSelection", the condition expression